Skip to content

 • The local snapshot schedule is naming snapshots the same as the inbound snapshots from the site sync.
 A simple fix is to rename the origin (sending) side snapshot by editing the auto-sync configuration.
 Use the field Prefix the snapshot name with this on the destination and add something unique, such as remote-.

-Unable to update cloud snapshot: No such file or directory
+Unable to update system snapshot: No such file or directory

 • This error indicates a possible timing issue with snapshots.
 Review the Outgoing Sync configuration on the sending site for any setting mismatches.